-If there’s one Squash star that everyone needs to watch Sam Todd from Leeds, who retained his B19 title in which now gives him another major title to add his previous U13, U15 & U17 British Junior Open titles.
+If there’s one Squash star that everyone needs to watch Sam Todd from Leeds, who retained his B19 title which now gives him another major title to add to his previous U13, U15 & U17 British Junior Open titles.

 In the final, Sam faced off against Finnlay Withington from Manchester and played a great set of games.

 This could be the year that Sam progresses in the senior ranks; let us hope to see them take part in the Commonwealth Games in July.

 In the U13, U15, and U17 categories, some participants have made a name for themselves.

 After playing their semi-finals in the morning, the U11 finals saw the top remaining seeds Phoebe Griffiths and Tristan Sutton claim the titles.
 Griffiths beat second seed Esther Chak in three well-contested games, while Sutton beat Joshua Fillmore – who had overcome the top seed in a five-game thriller – in four games.

 Both U13 finals saw the second seeds triumph over the top seeds.
 Harriet Broadbridge took a close first game against Mariam Eissa, who was then forced to retire with an ankle injury.
 Jake Johnston won a fierce exchange with George Griffiths in four.